Permafrost/Tundra/SERVICES.md

     and can include percent-delimited variable substitution strings which will be substituted prior to being inserted into the parsed `$content`.
+  * `action` is an optional choice of `merge`, `create`, `update`, or `delete`.
+    Defaults to `merge` if not specified.
+    * `merge` will create the key and associate it with the given value if the key does not already exist, or update the the associated value if the key already exists.
+    * `create` will only create the key and associate it with the given value if the key does not already exist.
+    * `update` will only update the associated value if the key already exists.
+    * `delete` will remove the key and previously associated value from the document.
+No value is required to be specified when using this action.
   * `condition` is an optional `Tundra/tundra.condition:evaluate`
     conditional statement, which is evaluated against the pipeline and only if the condition evaluates to `true` will the associated amended